KAIL

-KAIL (channel 7) is a religious television station in Fresno, California, United States, owned and operated by Tri-State Christian Television (TCT).
+KAIL (channel 7) is a religious television station in Fresno, California, United States, owned by Total Christian Television (TCT).
 The station's studios are located on North 11th Street in northern Fresno, and its transmitter is located in Meadow Lakes in rural northeastern Fresno County.

 History

 Background

 The UHF channel 53 allocation in the Fresno market was originally licensed to KBID-TV, which operated for a few months in 1954.
 The station was owned by veteran broadcaster John Poole, the original owner of KBIC-TV in Los Angeles.
 KBID ceased operations when the station was unable to acquire a network affiliation.
 At the time, CBS was the only U.S. broadcast network that did not have an affiliate in Fresno.
 The network would eventually affiliate with KFRE-TV (channel 12, now ABC owned-and-operated station KFSN-TV on channel 30) when that station signed on in May 1956.